stephmackenz/avalon/common/crypto_utils/tests/README.md

    If the virtual environment for the current shell session is activated, you will the see this prompt: `(_dev)`

-2. To build and run the tests run `./run_test.sh `
+2. To build and run the tests run `./run_test.sh `.

-3. To remove generate binaries run `./run_test.sh clean `
+3. To remove generated binaries run `./run_test.sh clean `.
     To deactivate the virtual environment type `deactivate`

 Example